divyanshurs/divyanshurs.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Hello there!
 Thank you for visiting my website.
-I recently graduated from the University of Pennsylvania completing my Master's in Robotics degree.
-I am actively looking for job opportunties in computer vision and motion planning roles.
+I'm thrilled to share that I recently completed my Master's degree in Robotics at the University of Pennsylvania.
+Currently, I am actively seeking job opportunities in the field of computer vision and motion planning.
 Please feel free to contact me with relevant roles via email.

 In my professional career, I have worked as an integration lead at [SkyMul](https://skymul.com/) (based in Atlanta) and developed end-to-end software pipelines to semalessly integrate with their quadrupedal hardware platform.
 I have extensively worked with ROS.
 Before joining Penn, I also worked on feature development for mobile robots for [Mowito](https://www.mowito.in/) which is a robotics startup based out of India.

-I am interested in working towards the holistic development of autonomous mobile robots with an aim to build robust software pipelines to seamlessly work with the given hardware.
-Please find my resume [here](https://divyanshurs.github.io/files/Resume.pdf).
+My passion lies in the holistic development of autonomous mobile robots.
+I aim to build robust software pipelines that can seamlessly integrate with specific hardware requirements.
+If you would like to learn more about my qualifications and experience, please find my resume [here](https://divyanshurs.github.io/files/Resume.pdf).

 Research Experience
 ======